-- products (set of esmvalcore.preprocessor.PreprocessorFile) Input datasets.
-Exactly one datasets needs the facet reference\for\bias: true. - bias\type (str, optional (default: 'absolute')) Bias type that is calculated.
-Must be one of 'absolute' (dataset ref) or 'relative' ((dataset ref) / ref). - denominator\mask\threshold (float, optional (default: 1e-3)) Threshold to mask values close to zero in the denominator (i.e., the reference dataset) during the calculation of relative biases.
+- products (set[PreprocessorFile] | Iterable[Cube]) Input datasets/cubes for which the bias is calculated relative to a reference dataset/cube. - ref_cube (Optional[Cube]) Cube which is used as reference for the bias calculation.
+If None, products needs to be a set of ~esmvalcore.preprocessor.PreprocessorFile objects and exactly one dataset in products needs the facet reference_for_bias: true. - bias_type (BiasType) Bias type that is calculated.
+Must be one of 'absolute' (dataset ref) or 'relative' ((dataset ref) / ref). - denominator_mask_threshold (float) Threshold to mask values close to zero in the denominator (i.e., the reference dataset) during the calculation of relative biases.
 All values in the reference dataset with absolute value less than the given threshold are masked out.
-This setting is ignored when bias\type is set to 'absolute'.
-Please note that for some variables with very small absolute values (e.g., carbon cycle fluxes, which are usually $< 10^{-6} \ kg \ m^{-2} \ s^{-1}$ ) it is absolutely essential to change the default value in order to get reasonable results. - keep\reference\dataset (bool, optional (default: False))-If True, keep the reference dataset in the output.
+This setting is ignored when bias_type is set to 'absolute'.
+Please note that for some variables with very small absolute values (e.g., carbon cycle fluxes, which are usually < 10-6 kg m -2 s -1) it is absolutely essential to change the default value in order to get reasonable results. - keep_reference_dataset (bool) If True, keep the reference dataset in the output.
 If False, drop the reference dataset.
+Ignored if ref_cube is given.